 Fadden was elected to federal parliament as the Country Party (CP) candidate for the seat of Darling Downs in a by-election in 1936, replacing Sir Lyttleton Groom, who had died.
 He retained the seat through the next four general elections: in 1937, 1940, 1943 and 1946.
 After electoral redistribution he won the McPherson seat in the 1949 general election, and held it through the next three general elections, held in 1951, 1954 and 1955.

 Australia entered into the Second World War on 3 September 1939, and the period from 1939–1941 was one of instability in federal government.
 It was marked by conflict between the United Australia Party (UAP) and Country Party coalition partners, and by power struggles within each party, with the leadership of each changing several times.

 In October 1940, when AG Cameron quit leadership of the Country Party, Earle Page and John McEwen contested the leadership, resulting in a tied vote.
 Fadden, as Deputy Leader, was appointed 'Acting Leader' to break the deadlock.
-He was confirmed as CP leader 21 March 1941, and retained the position for the next 17 years.
+He was confirmed as Country Party Leader on 21 March 1941, and retained the position for the next 17 years.

-Fadden served as Minister Assisting the Treasurer and Minister for Supply and Development in the Robert Gordon Menzies United Australia Party-Country Party coalition from March-August 1940, then as Minister for Air and Minister for Civil Aviation from August-October 1940, and finally as Treasurer from October 1940-August 1941.
-He was a member of the war cabinet and economic cabinet from 1940 to 1941.
+Fadden served as Minister Assisting the Treasurer and Minister for Supply and Development in the Robert Gordon Menzies United Australia Party-Country Party coalition from March–August 1940, then as Minister for Air and Minister for Civil Aviation from August–October 1940, and finally as Treasurer from October 1940–August 1941.
+He was a member of the war cabinet and economic cabinet from 1940–1941.